jigish/slate/README.md

 * Hide one or more applications: `hide applications`

         applications = a comma separated list of application names.
 Individual application names must be surrounded by quotes.
-You can also specify 'current' as the application name.
+You can also specify `current`, `all`, or `all-but:` for the Application name (no quotes). `current` will apply to the currently focused application, `all` will apply to all open applications and `all-but:'APP_NAME'` will apply to all open applications except `APP_NAME`.
+Note that when trying to hide `all` it will not work as intended because OS X will not allow every visible app to be hidden.
+Hiding `all` will hide all apps but OS X will auto-show one of the apps that were hidden.

     Example: